 Distribution Credit Information

-The determination of distribution eligibility is done as part of the new course creation process.
-As part of an annual roll call coordinated each Spring by the Office of the Registrar, course distribution eligibility is reviewed and reaffirmed by the Dean’s Offices of each of the academic schools.
+The determination of distribution credit eligibility is done initially as part of the new course creation process.
+Additionally, as part of an annual roll call coordinated each Spring by the Office of the Registrar, course distribution credit eligibility is routinely reviewed and reaffirmed by the Dean’s Offices of each of the academic schools.